Course Outline

 System Installation

-- Camera hardware installation for government facilities
+- Installation of camera hardware for government facilities

 - Cabling requirements and best practices for government installations